Skip to main content

 David Whippy

-Photo by David Whippy
+Photo by BYUH

 David Whippy is an assistant professor of intercultural peacebuilding at BYU–Hawaii and the director of the David O. Mckay Center for Intercultural Understanding.
 In this role as an assistant professor, he teaches undergraduate courses on transformative mediation, nongovernment organizations and peacebuilding, peace education, and peace ecology.
 David has a bachelor's degree in psychology from BYU–Hawaii, a master's degree from the School of Government, Development and International Affairs at the University of the South Pacific in diplomacy and international affairs.
 He continues to work as a trainer and facilitator in the field, as well as consulting NGOs and facilitators on programs, projects, and curriculum.